c0debrain/Nearby-Shops-API/README.md

 Get paid to Contribute
 -------------------------

 Developer time is valuable and its not fair to expect developers to contribute their time without being reasonably compensated.
-Therefore we have made a policy to compensate the developers, designers or any other contributor who help us with the project.
-We will make best efforts to Compensate the contibutors.

-All the pull requests that gets accepted will be compensated.
-The compensation will be similar to how freelance developers, desginers get paid.

-To know how to contribute please visit https://forum.nearbyshops.org
+We may have some strategy / plan to compensate the contributors.

 Community